VLucet/git-and-github-with-r-workshop/README.md

 This workshop makes use of different sources of online learning materials.

-## Part 1: Introduction

-### Linus Torvalds, the git hero 🦸‍♂️
-The mind behind linux (listen until ~9:20): https://youtu.be/o8NPllzkFhE?t=433 Linus Torvalds created git because he was frustrated with existing version control softwares (like cvs https://www.nongnu.org/cvs/).
-Now, thousands of people use it. **Today you are going to become one of those people! 🎉**

 ### Preparation (before the workshop)
 **(1) Complete section 1 of the happywithgithr workshop (“Installation”)**